-With the addition of sugar to my diet came the desire and energy to exercise regularly.
+With the addition of refined sugar to my diet came the desire and energy to exercise regularly.
 But this also became an excuse to "carb up" i.e. restore glycogen levels during the day by eating after workouts.
-Starting out with a small 600cal banana smoothie to consuming massive ~1800 calorie smoothies in true RawTill4 form.
+Starting out with a small 600 calorie banana smoothie to consuming massive ~1800 calorie smoothies in true RawTill4 form.
 However, I found my physical energy levels sore.

-Not only this but due to my now massive appetite I was still basically feasting in the evening.
+Due to my now massive appetite, I was still basically feasting in the evening.
 Sometimes consuming around ~3000 calories!
-However eating this way certainly had a measurable effect on the quality of my sleep.
+However, eating this way certainly had a measurable effect on the quality of my sleep.

 On the warrior diet even when consuming my meal straight before bed I would still feel fresh in the morning and enjoy a deep sleep.
-However with the extra smoothie (at around 10-11am) I would wake up throughout the night to use the toilet.
+However, with the extra smoothie (at around 10:00 - 11:00 am) I would wake up throughout the night to use the toilet.
 By morning it would feel like I hadn't slept at all.

 The strange thing is this affected me exclusively in a mental way.
-I felt less focused and more moody but my drive to exercise was still there.
+I felt less focused and moodier but my drive to exercise was still there.
 I feel fairly certain it was the extra meal that was causing this.
-If I could solve the sleep problem I would say that consuming the extra high carb meal is the way to go.
+If I could solve the sleep problem I would say that consuming the extra high carbohydrate meal is the way to go.

-It is possible that the extra meal was directly causing the fogginess - as opposed to causing poor sleep which lead to the fog.
-However the lag between when I started to consume the extra meal and feeling slow leads me to believe the true cause was the sleep.
+It is possible that the extra meal was directly causing the fogginess (as opposed to causing poor sleep which led to the fog).
+However, the lag between when I started to consume the extra meal and feeling slow leads me to believe the true cause was the sleep.

 Intermittent fasting for me has become a habit.
 I'm not as strict as I used to be though.
-For example if I am visiting friends or family I'll eat at regular times.
-This doesn't seem to effect me as adversely as it did when I first started.
-However I was strictly doing one meal a day (nothing else but water).
+For example, if I am visiting friends or family I'll eat at regular times.
+This doesn't seem to affect me as adversely as it did when I first started.
+However, I was strictly doing one meal a day (nothing else but water).
 I'm more relaxed now and will occasionally have some light calorie sources such as fruit or sugar - depending on my work out schedule.